-As we remember the tragedy of 9/11/2001 when we experienced the loss of over 3000 lives in the attacks on the Twin Towers in New York and the Pentagon in Washington, DC, I also remember clearly that our oldest daughter, Corita Grudzen, MD, had just started her emergency department residency at Bellevue Hospital in Manhattan and became part of the first medical responders to this horrific event.
-We were able to visit her in New York that fall and go to Mass with her at St. Paul’s Chapel next to Ground Zero which became a central location for a variety of social and spiritual services for those working near Ground Zero.
+As we remember the tragedy of 9/11/2001 when we experienced the loss of over 3000 lives in the attacks on the Twin Towers in New York, the Pentagon in Washington, DC, and the crashing of United Airlines Flight 93 in southern Pennsylvania, I also recall that our oldest daughter, Corita Grudzen, MD, had just started her emergency department residency at Bellevue Hospital in Manhattan, thereby becoming one of the first medical responders to this horrific event.
+We were able to visit her in New York that fall and go to Mass with her at St. Paul’s Chapel, which became a central location for a variety of social and spiritual services for those working near Ground Zero.

 Clearly a new path forward was needed to address the challenge of our time.
-It needed to include a global and interfaith response.
-In that same year of 2001, Global Ministries University was born to address the new era in which we found ourselves.
+Such a path would have to include a global and interfaith response.
+In that same year of 2001, Global Ministries University was established to address the new era in which we found ourselves.
 GMU would become a leader in training a new generation of spiritual leaders who could be empowered to serve people of diverse faith traditions or those who had no religious affiliation.
 Just as St. Paul’s Chapel could open its doors to everyone who wished to enter, so GMU opened theological education to a more diverse and inclusive philosophy and theology.

-We offer a global perspective in our choice of faculty and its curriculum.
-An inclusive gender model for its faculty, staff, administration, student body and curriculum is also a hallmark of GMU.
+At GMU, we offer a global perspective, faculty and multifaceted curriculum.
+An inclusive gender model for its faculty, staff, administration, student body and course offerings is also a hallmark of GMU.

 Because of GMU’s commitment to interfaith education in Kenya, we were invited to form an affiliation with the Tangaza University Institute for Interreligious Dialogue and Islamic Studies in 2020.
 Beginning in August of 2020 we began planning with Tangaza University and other Christian and Muslim organizations in Africa, Europe, Indonesia, and the US to co-sponsor an international conference on building human solidarity inspired by Pope Francis’ encyclical, Fratelli Tutti.
-Over 3000 participants took part in this conference from August 19-21, 2021, including religious leaders from throughout the world.
+Over 3000 participants, including scholars and religious leaders from throughout the world, took part in this conference from August 19-21, 2021.

-As we reflect on the tragic events of twenty years ago, let us also embrace Global Ministries University’s commitment to dialogue, inclusion, and collaboration and work for a more just and peace-filled world.
+As we reflect on the tragic events of twenty years ago, let us also embrace Global Ministries University’s commitment to dialogue, inclusion, and collaboration and work for a more just and peaceful world.